 Our lessees are required to provide insurance coverage with respect to leased aircraft and we are named as insureds under those policies in the event of a total loss of an aircraft or engine.
-We also purchase insurance which provides us with coverage when our flight equipment is not subject to a lease or where a lessee's policy fails to indemnify us.
-We have submitted an insurance claim for approximately \$3.5 billion with respect to all aircraft and engines remaining in Russia and intend to pursue all of our claims under these policies with respect to our assets leased to Russian airlines as of February 24, 2022.
-However, the collection, timing and amount of any recoveries under these policies are uncertain and we have not recognized any claim receivables as of March 31, 2022.
+We also purchase contingent and possessed insurance ("C&P Policy") which provides us with coverage when our flight equipment is not subject to a lease or where a lessee's policy fails to indemnify us.
+In March 2022, we submitted an insurance claim for approximately \$3.5 billion under our C&P Policy with respect to all aircraft and engines remaining in Russia.
+In June 2022, we commenced legal proceedings in London, England to recover up to \$3.5 billion in connection with our previously submitted claim under the C&P Policy.
+Refer to Note 25-Commitments and Contingencies for further details.